VCSTDN2024/imad5112-assignment-2-KrishDere/README.md

 While the current version of the app provides the core functionality, there are several features that could be added in the future, including:

-1. **Feature 1**: [I would put more questions and answers so that evertime the user restarts the game they can have diffrent questions to answer.]
+1. **Feature 1**: [I would put more questions and answers so that every time the user restarts the game they can have different questions to answer.]
 2. **Feature 2**: [I will add a new option of Hint so that if the question is confusing for the user they can press on the hint button which will give them an idea about what the possible answer could be.]
-3. **Feature 3**: [Adding a dark mode option for better user experience and a notifation option so when there will be more new questions uploded on the app it will notify the user that there are new more fun questions are added so that it will motivate the user to play the game.]
+3. **Feature 3**: [Adding a dark mode option for better user experience and a notification option so when there will be more new questions uploaded on the app it will notify the user that there are new more fun questions are added so that it will motivate the user to play the game.]

 ---